rpmfusion-infra/infrastructure.rpmfusion.org/CreateSCM.md

 sudo /usr/local/bin/genacls.sh
 ```

-*  Add package to bugzilla (needs bugzilla admin rights).

-TODO: have a script.

 * Add package to github (admin task)

 Both scripts need to be run on pkgs01, the first will update the list of module and create new-free, new-nonfree, new-cuda files when new packages